-The main advantages we see is that you have a walk during your work time (during your paid period) you energize yourself and your colleges to better perform afterward.
+The main advantage we see is that you have a walk during your work time (during your paid period) you energize yourself and your colleagues to better perform afterward.
 Also, our tool will remember and make it easy for you to complete the minutes once back at your desk and share it by email to your colleagues with a simple click.

-Our Beenote all-in-one meeting and management tool will also help for all size of meeting and you and your organization will benefit from this approach.
+Our all-in-one meeting management tool will also help for all sizes of meetings and you and your organization will benefit from this approach.